 - 1. Remove the filter baskets and filters. - 2.
-Drain your spa completely as described in the instructions above. - Vacuum water from the spa's main drain and from the jets with a wet/dry vacuum. - 4.
-Open the bleeder valves on the pumps. - Disconnect the unions from both sides of all pumps. - 6.
-Blow any remaining water out of the jets and equipment area with the wet/dry vacuum. - When the spa has completely finished draining, close the bleeder valves and re-connect the unions on all pumps.
-Replace the filters and filter baskets. - Cover your spa with a good spa cover and an all-weather tarp to ensure that neither rain nor snow enters the spa.

-Cleaning and Replacing the Filter
+Drain your spa completely as described in the instructions above. - 3.
+Vacuum water from the spa's main drain and from the jets with a wet/dry vacuum. - 4.
+Open the bleeder valves on the pumps. - 5.
+Disconnect the unions from both sides of all pumps. - Cleaning and Replacing the Filter